aphexlog/yeetcode/README.md

 ## ⚡ Features
 - Fetch LeetCode problems directly into your workspace
-- Dynamically generate test cases using AI
+- Dynamically generate high-quality test cases using AI
 - Run and validate your solutions locally
 - Optimized for AWS, keeping costs minimal
 - No passive costs—compute only when needed